lsieun/lsieun.github.io/_cert/asn1.md

-Although the type actually includes enough information to infer the length — you know that generalized times are 15 digits, and UTC times are 13 — for consistency’s sake the lengths are included as well.
+Although the type actually includes enough information to infer the length — you know that generalized times are 15 digits, and UTC times are 13 — for consistency's sake the lengths are included as well.
 After that, the year, month, day, hour, minute, second and Z are included in ASCII format.
 So the date Feb.
 23, 2010, 6:50:13 is encoded in UTC time as